What does this word somatic mean and how does it relate to meditation?

 When I first started out meditating back in 2000, I had a very cerebral idea of what it was and my practice was centred around saying a mantra in my head over and over to ‘aerate’ the screeching cacophony of voices in my mind.
 Subsequent practice, for many years, still concentrated on a mental activity.
 At the most, I would use the body to condition or change the thinking and feeling mind.
 The body was a helper but not the main event.

-Since I’ve been working with Reggie Ray and his sangha, I’ve come to realise that meditation that stays in the thinking mind has very limited impact.
+Working with Reggie Ray and his sangha, I came to realise that meditation that stays in the thinking mind has very limited impact.
 And it’s very hard work since you are trying to work with slippery thoughts from the platform of slippery thinking.
 It all gets very knotted, very quickly.

 So how does somatic meditation work?